 Another reason we can’t take screenshots due to security policy is that the Android operating system developers think that a certain level of privacy is necessary.

 If we didn’t have this restriction in place, it would be easy for all other apps to record or take screenshots of activities that we do every day.

-Sensitive information may leak; there will be more fake news; someone may steal your personal identity, and the list goes on.
+Sensitive information may leak, someone may access your screenshots unauthorized, and the list goes on.

 Also, you may install another browser and use the Firefox equivalent of the Incognito Mode and take a screenshot.